 Importing offline conversions into Google Analytics using Able CDP

 Able CDP offers an easy-to-use method of importing offline conversions into Google Analytics continuously.
-Able combines tracking of Client Ids and associating customers with their Clients Ids once they sign up, receiving conversions from popular applications such as payment systems or CRMs and sending them to Google Analytics.
+Able combines tracking of Client IDs and associating customers with their Clients Ids once they sign up, receiving conversions from popular applications such as payment systems or CRMs and sending them to Google Analytics.

-Google Analytics Client Id is tracked when a lead, a contact or a sign-up form is completed.
-It is then associated with customer details such as an e-mail or a phone number, which allows Able to retrieve Client Id by an offline identifier, establishing association of an offline conversion with the visitor and ensuring Google Analytics would link the offline conversion with pre-existing user online activity through the Client Id, sending it to Measurement Protocol.
+Google Analytics Client ID is tracked when a lead, a contact or a sign-up form is completed.
+It is then associated with customer details such as an e-mail or a phone number, which allows Able to retrieve Client ID by an offline identifier, establishing association of an offline conversion with the visitor and ensuring Google Analytics would link the offline conversion with pre-existing user online activity through the Client ID, sending it to Measurement Protocol.

 If a call tracking provider such as CallRail is used, Able would receive associations between phone numbers and website visitors from it, and then use the same process to attribute offline conversions to online visitors’ ids.

-In addition to recording Client Ids, Able records Session Ids, which enables attribution in Google Analytics by the Session Source dimension, in addition to First User Source.
+In addition to recording Client IDs, Able records Session IDs, which enables attribution in Google Analytics by the Session Source dimension, in addition to First User Source.
 This dimension requires an online session to be active at the time when offline conversion occurs, in order to display it’s Session Source, Channel and other session metrics.

-Pros: no coding required, can be set up quickly and runs completely unattended, importing offline conversions into Google Analytics 4 in real time.
+Pros: no coding required, can be set up quickly and runs completely unattended, importing offline conversions into Google Analytics 4 in real-time.

 How to import Google Analytics offline conversions with Able CDP